sijuswamy/KTU-Maths-Updation/GAMAT101.md

 >**Assessments:**
  1. Assignment- Give application level questions with some `Python` based visualization or computation (preferable).
 In that case we can map the COs to PO5- use of modern tools.
- 2. Internal tests- For internal tests 80% of questions will be direct and will be at most K3.
-15% questions will be from application type but similar to discussed in the class/ assignments and 5% of questions will be challenging (questions from the reference textbooks)
+ 2. Internal tests- For internal tests 80% of questions will be direct and will be at most K3 (from the prescribed textbooks).
+15% questions will be of application type but similar to the problems discussed in the class/ assignments and 5% of questions will be challenging (questions from the reference textbooks).
  3. ESE- For the ESE, follow the same pattern of internal tests.